 There were thousands of them, coiled around her.
 Hundreds of thousands of serpents, emerging from the nothing, and yet painting every surface, weaving themselves in glowing streaks to form the solid walls of a tunnel.
 With bewilderment, she watched how they constructed every mortared brick and every mossy stone to lay a path before her; she looked down at her hands and watched how they emerged from inside her and built every shred of her skin in twisting spirals of endless depth, brick by brick, cell by cell, particle by particle, deeper and deeper, forever.

 There was no surface to fall on.
-The hallucination was bottomless.
-Kanna could no longer take a single step forward, because it would have taken her an eternity to traverse even a single cobblestone made of infinite snakes.
+The vision was bottomless.
+Kanna could no longer take a single step forward, because it would have taken her an eternity to traverse even one cobblestone made of infinite snakes.

-She listened to the sound of her own breath, and soon enough the hum of the serpents rose and fell with her.
-When she tore her eyes open, she stared deeply into the ground this time, and the world became whole and finite again as she focused her eyes.
+She listened for the sound of her own breath, and soon enough the hum of the serpents rose and fell with her.
+When she tore her eyes open, she stared deeply into the ground, and the world became whole and finite again as she focused her eyes.

-But there was nothing else to see besides herself.
+There was nothing else to see besides herself.
 The floor was swimming in a faint, wet reflection, a dancing portrait of her own face mirrored back to her.
-She thought it was a standing puddle at first, but then she noticed how the waters rippled against her ankles, flowing downhill in a tiny stream from somewhere further up the tunnel’s throat.
+She thought it was a standing puddle at first, but then she noticed how the waters rippled against her ankles, flowing down in tiny streams from the sides of the tunnel’s throat, from somewhere behind her.
 It did not match the cold air that blew into the hollow from above; the water was tepid, almost warm–and along with it, a raft of tiny white petals had come to crash at the shores of her feet.

 Kanna stiffened again, but this time with the tension of surprise–and of knowing.

 It was Death who was waiting for her at the other end.